sjtrimble/angular/aio/content/getting-started/index.md

 Let's get started.

-As mentioned above, you'll develop this tutorial application in the StackBlitz development environment.

 In this section, you'll create a new project in StackBlitz, and then scaffod out the components for your shopping cart.

-You'll learn:

-* The parts of a component (typescript, html, and css files)
-* How to use data defined in the component
-* How to ???

 #### 1. Create a new project